 At the start of Spider-Man 2 Peter Parker has a day job as a delivery boy at Joe's Pizza, and (apparently once again) can't make good on the 29 Minute Guarantee because of a "disturbance".
 Peter is fired and, after him pleading to keep his job, the manager rips the company logo sticker from Peter's helmet.

 Happens in Dirty Harry.
 At the end of the movie, after finally stopping the Scorpio killer and finding that the only way it was possible was in direct opposition of the system he worked for, Harry throws his badge into a body of water in disgust.
 The filming of several sequels make this moment not as poignant as it should be.

-In Transformers: Revenge of The Fallen, the CIA agent who takes over the Autobot task force from Major Lennox goes out of his way to rip off the major's rank insignia, saying, "You won't be needing this anymore".
+In Transformers: Revenge of the Fallen, the CIA agent who takes over the Autobot task force from Major Lennox goes out of his way to rip off the major's rank insignia, saying, "You won't be needing this anymore".
 Unlike most examples, the ripping off doesn't have much impact.
 For one thing, Lennox is wearing Army-issue ACUs and his rank insignia was being held on with Velcro.
 For another, Lennox was not in any way being demoted, only relieved of operational command of the task force, so ripping off his rank is nothing but meaningless spite on Agent Douche's part.
 The only thing Lennox lost was the the thirty-odd seconds it would take him to pick it up and put it back on.

 Pukar has the military degradation version, since the character has been framed for treason.
 By the end of the scene, the main character is wearing only tatters.